celer-io/fuzzy-spoon/README.md

 ### Far down the road
 - [ ] Develop deployment express api
 - [ ] Develop cms backoffice, integrated with api
-- [ ] Implement resize and upload images (with forced predefined ration for some cases)
+- [ ] Implement resize and upload images (with forced predefined ratio for some cases)